fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

     <figcaption>Controllers (Source: <a href="http://wiki.ros.org/ros_control">ROS.org ros_control</a>).</figcaption>
 </figure>

-and see more of one controllers internals.
+and see more of the arm controller's internals.

 <figure class="half">
   <a href="/assets/ros/ros-control/arm-controller.png"><img src="/assets/ros/ros-control/arm-controller.png"></a>